 Under the Non-Insured Health Benefits (NIHB) program, indigenous persons can receive coverage for hearing aids, hearing aid batteries, assistive listening devices and more.

-Your hearing aids can be covered to a maximum of $575 per hearing and $125 for specific repairs.
+Your hearing aids can be covered to a maximum of $575 per hearing aid and $125 for specific repairs.
 Other hearing aid related services are also covered by the program.
+For more information, see the price files.

 You must be a resident of Canada and either: